valory-xyz/IEKit/docs/index.md

 ![IEKit](images/iekit.svg){ align=left }
 The Impact Evaluator Kit (IEKit) is an enhanced version of the [CoordinationKit](https://open-autonomy.docs.autonolas.tech/product/coordinationkit/), which leverages [Ceramic streams](https://developers.ceramic.network/docs/advanced/standards/stream-programs/) to automate the tracking and rewarding of users' contributions on the ecosystem.
 We provide a demo agent service based on the IEKit which is designed to track contributions in the form of Twitter mentions of the Autonolas DAO ([@autonolas](https://twitter.com/autonolas)).
 Generic scores can be also read from a [Ceramic stream](https://developers.ceramic.network/docs/advanced/standards/stream-programs/).
 The demo service implements three main features:

-1. **Monitor for new users' registrations.** Reads registered users both from tweets that contain the `#olas` hashtag and also from a [Ceramic stream](https://developers.ceramic.network/docs/advanced/standards/stream-programs/) that contains user data like discord ids and wallet addresses.
+1. **Monitor for new users' registrations.** Reads registered users both from tweets that contain the current campaigns and also from a [Ceramic stream](https://developers.ceramic.network/docs/advanced/standards/stream-programs/) that contains user data like discord ids and wallet addresses.

 2. **Monitor for users' contributions.** The service periodically scans for new mentions of @autonolas on Twitter and updates to the scores stream, and increments and updates the score of the corresponding user.